Get Your Contract Dispute Case Packet — Force Payment Without Court

 Federal Enforcement Data — ZIP 32965

-Maria Gonzalez hired Riviera Builders in January 2023 to remodel her beachfront property, agreeing to a $75,000 contract to update the kitchen, bathrooms, and install hurricane-proof windows.
+the claimant hired Riviera Builders in January 2023 to remodel her beachfront property, agreeing to a $75,000 contract to update the kitchen, bathrooms, and install hurricane-proof windows.
 The contract stipulated completion within 90 days, by April 30, 2023, with penalties for delays exceeding 15 days.
 Gonzalez paid a 50% deposit upfront, $37,500, with the balance due upon completion.

-By April, it became apparent that Riviera Builders was behind schedule.
+By April, it became apparent that the claimant was behind schedule.
 The company cited supply chain issues for delayed window deliveries and unexpected plumbing problems.
 The project wasn’t finished until June 15 — 46 days late, well beyond the cushion period.
 Additionally, Maria argued that the windows installed were not the hurricane-proof models specified in the contract, but a cheaper alternative causing her to worry about her family's safety during storm season.

 In May 2023, Maria attempted to resolve the dispute directly, requesting Riviera Builders either replace the windows or reduce the final payment.
-Riviera Builders countered, insisting that all work met Florida building codes and that penalties did not apply as delays were excusable under “force majeure.”
+Riviera Builders countered, insisting that all work met Florida building codes and that penalties did not apply as delays were excusable under force majeure.”
 The disagreement escalated, and by July, both parties agreed to binding arbitration to settle the matter swiftly without court involvement.

 After two days of deliberation, Judge Maxwell issued the arbitration award on August 20.
 He ruled that Riviera Builders breached the contract by installing non-compliant windows and failing to meet the deadline without proper notice.
 The arbitrator awarded Maria a $15,000 deduction from the final payment to cover the cost of replacing the windows plus an additional $5,000 for inconvenience and attorney fees.

-Riviera Builders was ordered to pay this amount to Maria within 30 days or face legal enforcement.
+the claimant was ordered to pay this amount to Maria within 30 days or face legal enforcement.
 Maria could pay the remaining $22,500 balance minus the awarded amount.
 Both parties agreed the arbitration process saved months of litigation expenses and uncertainty.